Dasharo/docs/docs/variants/msi_z690/faq.md

 * By buying this product, you support open-source firmware and Dasharo distribution.

+## What means in warranty conditions "No signs of customer interference..."?

+Full question:
-## In the Disclaimer, you wrote that one of the warranty conditions is: "No signs of customer interference with the platform or firmware."
+"In the Disclaimer, you wrote that one of the warranty conditions is: "No signs of customer interference with the platform or firmware."
 How would a user modify firmware without losing the warranty?
 Being open source to be easy to modify, then saying "don't touch this" seems contradictory.
-How would you add an exception?
+How would you add an exception?"

 Playing with firmware parameters can result in damaging the mainboard.
 Such action excludes the acceptance of the return.
 You can improve the Dasharo by